 It’s been a hot minute since I’ve been excited for a Korean chain opening in Singapore.
 Yoajung, a popular frozen yoghurt chain that Koreans fell head over heels for in 2024, is finally opening its first store in Singapore at *SCAPE.
 Fun fact: the brand name is an abbreviation of the phrase “best yoghurt and ice cream formula” in Korean!
-Mark your calendar: the famous Korean froyo chain is reaching our shores on 5 September 2025.
+Mark your calendar: the famous Korean froyo chain is officially opening on 5 September 2025.

 Besides all the celebrity endorsements, Yoajung rose to fame because every froyo bowl is customisable, with plenty of toppings to choose from.
-The yoghurt ice cream, which is served as the base, is said to be creamy with a good balance of tart and sweet flavours.
+The yoghurt ice cream base is said to be creamy with a good balance of tart and sweet flavours.

 Froyo isn’t all that Yoajung offers—acai bowls seem to be a new hit.
-According to the Korean menu, there are six fixed acai combinations to consider, in case you don’t want to DIY a bowl, with fruits and cacao being the most popular toppings.
+DIY a bowl with nuts, fruits, and cereals.

 In related news, popular Aussie froyo chain Yo-Chi is now in Singapore.
 Alternatively, read our Standard Bread review to see if the viral Korean bakery at RWS is worth a visit.